-Charles Beatty-Medina, Chair Roberto Padilla, Director of Graduate Studies
+Charles Beatty-Medina, Chai Kristen Geaman, Advisorof Graduate Studies

 Admission

 All students seeking admission to graduate study are required to provide transcripts, GRE scores, three academic letters of recommendation, and a statement of research interests.
 The applicant's research interests should correlate to the expertise of the history department faculty.
 In addition, students whose native language is not English must submit TOEFL scores.
 For additional information, see the History Department's graduate handbook on the departmental website or contact the director of graduate studies.